-Procedure 9 Findings Randomly select a sample of Randomly selected sample: Moore used a cryptographic attestation process 1000 Hashed User IDs. involving a sample of genuine Luno Group Entities Customer Hashed User IDs and a sample of fictitious "dummy" User IDs in the Merkle Tree.
-For each sample, cryptographically test whether Cryptographic Testing of Genuine Hashes: Moore performed Merkle Proof tests the Hashed User IDs are included on the randomly selected sample of 1000 Hashed User IDs, comparing them with within the Merkle Tree. the Merkle Tree's root to confirm their authenticity.
+Procedure 9 Findings Randomly selected sample: Moore used a cryptographic attestation process Randomly select a sample of 1000 Hashed User IDs. involving a sample of genuine Luno Group Entities Customer Hashed User IDs and a sample of fictitious "dummy" User IDs in the Merkle Tree.
+For each sample, cryptographically test whether the Hashed User IDs Cryptographic Testing of Genuine Hashes: Moore performed Merkle Proof tests are included within the Merkle on the randomly selected sample of 1000 Hashed User IDs, comparing them with Tree. the Merkle Tree's root to confirm their authenticity.
 Moore utilised the Verifier Tool to cryptographically confirm the Hashed User IDs and the balances were In addition, cryptographically test included within the Merkle Generator Output.
 Moore input the Hashed User IDs 10 sample 'dummy' accounts to and the relevant balance of Customer Liabilities into the Merkle Verifier and confirm only valid Hashed User confirmed that all 1000 samples were found within the Merkle Tree.
 IDs are included within the Merkle Tree.
 Cryptographic Testing of Dummy Hashes: Moore created 10 'dummy' account hashes not in the original dataset and tested them, by inputting these details into the verifier tool, to confirm the Merkle Tree's ability to exclude invalid hashes.
 All dummy hashes were confirmed not to be found in the Merkle Tree.